Raj01-create/Movie_hub_js_Practice/README.md

 🎬 Movie Project

-A simple movie listing practice project built with **HTML, CSS, and JavaScript**.
+A simple movie listing practice project built with **HTML, CSS, Bootstarp and JavaScript**.
 It displays a list of movies with their **title, year, genre, rating, and poster** using a dataset.